gsinclair/whitestone/doc/attest.markdown

 * It knows that the code you're testing lives in `lib` and your test code lives in `test` (but both of these are configurable).
-* You can easily restrict the test files that are loaded and/or the tests that are run.
+* You can easily restrict the test files that are loaded.
+* You can easily restrict the tests that are run.
 * It loads common test code in `test/_setup.rb` before loading any test files.
 * It will produce a separate report on each test file if you wish.
 * You can run a specific test file that's not part of the test suite if you need